outreachy/website/README.md

 ![A CoordinatorApproval has a foreign key to a Community.](https://github.com/sagesharp/outreachy-django-wagtail/raw/master/docs/graphics/Participation-Community-CoordinatorApproval-Project-MentorApproval.highlighted-CoordinatorApproval.png)

 When testing the website on your local machine, it's useful to create a coordinator account that you can log into.
 This allows you to see how the website looks at various points in the round to a coordinator.
-You can create a new CoordinatoorApproval object using the `home/factories.py` function `CoordinatorApprovalFactory()`.
+You can create a new CoordinatorApproval object using the `home/factories.py` function `CoordinatorApprovalFactory()`.

 The factory will fill in random names, phrases, and choices for any required fields in the CoordinatorApproval, Comrade, User, and Community objects.
 If you want to override any of those fields, you can pass that field value as an assignment in the same format you would for a [Django filter queryset](https://docs.djangoproject.com/en/1.11/topics/db/queries/#retrieving-specific-objects-with-filters).